 Black, Asian & Minority Ethnic Prisoners

-In 2023-24, minority ethnic prisoners made up 49% of callers to our Advice Line, 24% of letter-writers and 54% of Outreach Clinic attendees.
-13 end-to-end legal cases were opened on behalf of minority ethnic prisoners.
+In 2024-25, minority ethnic prisoners made up 46% of callers to our Advice Line, 22% of letter-writers and 49% of those attending Outreach Clinics.

-BAME prisoners are not a homogenous group and can have varied experiences and outcomes.
-However, there is a clear, direct, association between ethnic minority group and the odds of receiving a custodial sentence.
 Black people are 53%, Asian 55%, and other ethnic minority groups 81% more likely to be sent to prison for an indictable offence at the Crown Court, even when factoring in higher not-guilty plea rates.
 Black and Asian people in prison are also more likely to be serving longer sentences than other groups, and will serve a greater proportion of their sentence in custody.
-17% of people in prison on a life sentence identify as Black, and 8% as Asian.
-15% of people serving a determinate sentence of over 20 years identify as Black, and 12% as Asian.
-(Prison Reform Trust; Factfile Summer 2022)
+(Prison Reform Trust; January 2025)

-PAS is able to assist BAME prisoners who feel they have suffered prejudice or discrimination whilst in prison, including racially motivated strip searches, visitors being racially harassed and the use of derogatory names and threats by prison staff.
-Referencing protections in the Human Rights Act 1998 and The Equality Act 2010, we help BAME prisoners transfer away from racially-motivated persecution or assault, pursue redress when they are accused unjustly or placed on report, and advocate for them to be able to practice the basic tenets of any religion they may follow.
+PAS is assists BAME prisoners who feel they have suffered prejudice or discrimination whilst in prison, including racially motivated strip searches, visitors being racially harassed and the use of derogatory names and threats by prison staff.
+We help BAME prisoners transfer away from racially-motivated persecution or assault, pursue redress when they are accused unjustly or placed on report, and advocate for them to be able to practice the basic tenets of any religion they may follow.

 PAS Information Sheet